Rental Rules at Orihuela Costa – 2026

 • The cadastral certificate or full cadastral reference.

-• A compliance certificate for utilities (electricity/water).
+• A compliance certificate for the installations (electricity/water).

-• Your NIE and full contact details.
+• Your NIE + full contact details.

-🔒 5.
-National Registration Number (NRA)
+🔒 4.
+National Registration Number NRA

 The NRA number must be clearly visible: